lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

    Use a different object's coordinates to determine the birth of particles.

 Emitter
    When disabled, the emitter is no longer rendered.
-Activate the button :guilabel:`Emitter` to also render the mesh.
+Activate the button *Emitter* to also render the mesh.
 Parents
    Render also parent particles if child particles are used.
 Children have a lot of different deformation options, so the straight parents would stand between their curly children.
-So by default :guilabel:`Parents` are not rendered if you activate :guilabel:`Children`..
+So by default *Parents* are not rendered if you activate *Children*..
 See :doc:`Children </physics/particles/children>`

 Unborn
    Render particles before they are born.
 Died
    Render particles after they have died.
-This is very useful if particles die in a collision (:guilabel:`Die on hit`), so you can cover objects with particles.
+This is very useful if particles die in a collision (*Die on hit*), so you can cover objects with particles.

 None
 ====

-When set to :guilabel:`None` particles are not rendered.
+When set to *None* particles are not rendered.
 This is useful if you are using the particles to duplicate objects.